 Outerwear – Jackets, parkas, wool coats

-When the snow is falling, a jacket wraps you around and keeps you warm and comfortable in the cold weather.
+When the snow is falling, a jacket wraps you around it and keeps you warm and comfortable in the cold weather.
 This is your outerwear.

 Puffer jackets and parkas are best for snow trips.
 They are usually made of synthetic materials like nylon, or polyester/cotton blended fabric.
 You can also find some parkas in wool or cotton wool blends.

 In the extreme cold and snowy getaways, jackets and parkas are best, as they have deep pockets, ribbed cuffs (to keep the cold air out), and also a removable hood.
-Hoods with faux fur trim also protect you when there is snow blowing in the outdoors.
+Hoods with faux fur trim also protect you when there is snow blowing in outdoors.

-When exploring in a city with snow, but with little to no windchill, a wool coat is a good idea.
+When exploring a city with snow, but with little to no windchill, a wool coat is a good idea.
 It makes you look chic and polished.
 Some coats also have a waterproof coating to protect you from occasional showers.

-I prefer parkas and jackets in the outdoors, and when traveling through different winter temperatures (plains, at elevations, morning through the day).
+I prefer parkas and jackets outdoors, and when traveling through different winter temperatures (plains, at elevations, morning through the day).
 They are much more comfortable – with the hood and the ribbed cuffs to keep you warm rather than a wool coat.

 If this is your first time buying a winter jacket, we recommend going with brands like Patagonia, Arcteryx, or North Face.
 Buy something that covers the bum, knee-length is even better.